vithushanms/deep-neural-network-fundamentals/README.md

 sudo apt-get install graphviz
 ```

-# Repo structure
+# Materials

-- 01. `back propagation fundamentals`: A collection of notebooks that explains the fundamentals of back propagation.
+- 01. `back-propagation-fundamentals`: A collection of notebooks that explains the fundamentals of back propagation.